JulianVidal/AGDA_HTML/reports/index.md

 Researching datalog, many implentations are in Clojure using the JVM so I will see how to get that working.

+Using Job's tree, I stored all the information I need on a dictionary.
+With that dictionary I created a clojure file that stores adds all the data to the datahike db.
+Now I can query this db using datalog syntax, I have implemented some queries already.

+Currently using DataHiker for the Clojure database.

 Question:
  - How do I credit the code I didn't write?
  - Use datalog or my own graphs?

+# 5 - Pre-Meeting Report

+Compiled the Agda S-Expression extractor and ran it with a couple of files.
+Used Job's S-Expressions parser which turns the S-Expressions into a tree in Python, to create a Datalog database using Datahiker.

+With the database, I am able to make complex queries about the relationship between the functions.
+So far I am able to get all the function definitions, what dependencies those functions have and the "dependency tree" of a function (with this tree the leafs represents the basic definitions).

+Questions:
+ - How do I credit the code I didn't write?
+ - How should sub functions be represented?
+   - As their own function that get called
+   - Or should they be ignored and merged into the outer function
+# 5 - Post-Meeting Report

+# 5 - Notes